cardstack/ember-toolbars/README.md

 ## Making Horizontal Space for Toolbars

-The `cardstack-toolbars` component adapts its margins to make room for whatever toolbars are on screen.
+The `ember-toolbars` component adapts its margins to make room for whatever toolbars are on screen.
 This means that the content inside of it will have less room when the sidebars are present.
 For vertical space, this is relatively easy.
 The top toolbar pushes your content downward, and the bottom toolbar adds a margin to your content so that users can always scroll to the bottommost content without it being obscured.

 Horizontal space is subject to more tradeoffs, so you have several choices for how you want to adapt.